gbdrummer/symbiocss/02_css.md

 }
 ```

-With these styles applied globally, we can now rewrite our blog component styles to include the style information not covered by the global styles:
+With these styles applied globally, we can now rewrite our blog component styles to include only the style information not covered by the global styles:

 ```CSS
 /* Blog Component ------------------------------- */